Holy Wells

 The wells are particularly important in the culture of Ireland’s nomadic travelling community, who regularly revisit the same wells year after year and leave votive offerings at them.

-Quite a few wells have stones or statues close to them to which meaning or power is also attributed.
+Quite a few wells have trees, stones or statues close to them to which meaning or power is also attributed.
 Almost all rag trees are in the vicinity of a well.

 Some wells are given particular reverence and the visible signs of this can be quite startling.

-At St Brigid’s Well in Liscannor, inside a small tunnel leading to the well itself, the walls are completely covered with pictures, pieces of clothing, toys, even dog collars left by those who believe that St Brigid will affect a cure or keep a loved one safe.
+At St Brigid’s Well in Liscannor, inside a small tunnel leading to the well itself, the walls are completely covered with pictures, pieces of clothing, toys, even dog collars left by those who believe that St Brigid will effect a cure or keep a loved one safe.

 Practically every story told about St Brigid existed prior to the coming of Christianity and pertained to the pagan Celtic goddess Brigit, daughter of Dagda, one of the mythical Tuatha Dé Danann.